INFINOX Launches Revolutionary IX Social 2.0: The Ultimate Copy Trading App for Traders Everywhere

 With IX Social 2.0, users can choose from a variety of trading strategies that cater to different market conditions and risk appetites.
 This feature allows traders to diversify their portfolios and spread risk across different markets and asset classes.

-In addition to the multi-strategy option, IX Social 2.0 also provides a wide range of tradable assets including forex, indices, commodities, and more.
+In addition to the multi-strategy option, IX Social 2.0 also provides a wide range of tradable assets including forex, indices, commodities, and cryptocurrencies.
 This way, traders have access to a variety of opportunities.

 "We are confident that IX Social 2.0 will provide an even better trading experience for our clients," expressed Camarneiro.
-To find out more about IX Social 2.0, traders are invited to visit INFINOX's website.
+To find out more about IX Social 2.0, traders are invited to visit https://www.INFINOX.com/fsc/en/ix-social.

 Photo - https://mma.prnewswire.com/media/2068758/INFINOX_IX_Social.jpg